arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Theeffectsofinstructionalevents/Presentationpromptingandpracticevariables/Amountofpracticeanditseffects/Effectsofvariationsinexitcriteria/index.md

 ---
+has_children: false
 layout: default
+nav_order: 3
-title: "Effects of variations in exit criteria
+title: 'Effects of variations in exit criteria '
-"
-nav_order: Effectsofvariationsinexitcriteria
-has_children: false
 ---
 # Effects of variations in exit criteria